 - The ROOM for JUSTICE exhibition of ASF is presented in Antwerp, Bruges, Liège, Charleroi and Amsterdam.

 - ASF was awarded the “Law and Sustainability” prize by the Association of Flemish Jurists, for its initiative Fair trade and public procurement (Regelrecht voor Fair Trade).

 - Launch of ASF’s International Legal Network.

-- November: launch of a multi-country project, Promoting the Rome Statute and Enhancing the Effectiveness of the ICC.
+- Launch of a multi-country project, Promoting the Rome Statute and Enhancing the Effectiveness of the ICC.
 Participating countries include: DRC, Uganda, Burundi, Columbia, East Timor, Nepal, Guatemala, Chad, Guinea, Kenya and Zimbabwe.

 - Project launched to support and protect lawyers and other human rights defenders in the Great Lakes and East Africa regions, from Arusha to Kenya.

 - ASF was awarded an “honorary diploma” from the Bujumbura Bar Association for its work improving access to justice for the most vulnerable people in Burundi for the past ten years.

 - The first person detained and accused before the ICC, the Congolese ex-warlord Thomas Lubanga was found guilty and held responsible for the recruitment of child soldiers and for their participation in the hostilities in eastern DR Congo.